cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-2-0.md

 types of the step definition method and replaces the identity transform `s -> s` with `s -> transform(s, type)`.

-Additionally when using a regular expression with a capture group without a predefined parameter type, a new anonymous parameter type will be created for that capture group.
-As such, after installing an object mapper these step definitions should also mostly just work:
+Additionally when using a regular expression with a capture group that does not have a predefined parameter type, a new anonymous parameter type will be created for that capture group.
+As such the following step definitions can also be used:

 ```java
 Given("^there is some date ([0-9]{4}-[0-9]{2}-[0-9]{2})$", (Date a) -> { })